 Notes

-1 This is a compilation of the Port Authorities Act 1999 and includes the amendments made by the other written laws referred to in the following table 4.
-7. The table also contains information about any reprint.
+1 This reprint is a compilation as at 7 September 2012 of the Port Authorities Act 1999 and includes the amendments made by the other written laws referred to in the following table 4, 6.
+The table also contains information about any reprint.

 Compilation table